Long-Term Disability vs. Social Security: What’s the Difference?

 So, what’s the point?

-Appeals Tend to be Faster
+Disability Insurance Appeals Tend to be Faster

-When you suffer a disabling condition, time is frequently of the essence.
+When you suffer a disabling condition, time is of the essence.
 You may not have the patience (or financial resources) necessary to wait out a lengthy appeal.
-Private disability insurance is a way to ensure that your claims are handled in a timely manner.
+Private disability insurance is a way to ensure that your claims are handled promptly.
 If there are unreasonable delays, then — with the aid of a skilled attorney — you can potentially sue your insurer for bad faith.

 Bryant Legal Group: Fighting for Disability Insurance Claimants

 Did the insurance company wrongfully deny or unreasonably delay your long-term disability claim?
 You may be able to challenge the actions taken by your insurer, resubmit your application for benefits, or, depending on the circumstances, sue the insurer for damages.

 At Bryant Legal Group, our disability attorneys have successfully represented clients in a variety of disputes with their insurers, including those involving private disability insurance claims.
 We are deeply committed to our clients and work closely with them through every phase of the disability process.